Archive of: 2020

 - Consider pre-paying for any items you are collecting from the practice (ie flea and wormer, repeat medication and food).

 In some cases, we may be able to provide more than one month’s worth of repeat medication to save you having to visit the practice as often so please ask when ordering; this is not possible for controlled drugs.

-Where necessary, we may offer telephone consultations but this will be at our discretion.
+Where necessary, we may offer telephone consultations but this will be at our discretion and may be charged.

 As guidance regarding this outbreak is updated by the government, further restrictions may be put in place and we will inform our clients as this occurs.